 Jargon makes it easier to write about technology.
-Technical ideas are easier to explain using the private language of engineers and geeks.
+Technical ideas are often quicker and easier to discuss using the private language of engineers and geeks.

 Even so, try to keep jargon under control.
 And only use it in context.